Step Up Revolution

 Step Up Revolution was released in the United States on July 27, 2012, by Summit Entertainment, through conventional 2D and 3D formats.
 It became the first film in the series to not be co-produced by Touchstone Pictures nor distributed by Walt Disney Studios Motion Pictures and the first film to be released by Summit after being acquired by Lions Gate Entertainment in January 2012.
-The film received mixed reviews from critics.
+The film grossed over $140 million against a production budget of $33 million and received mixed reviews from critics.

-A sequel, Step Up: All In, was released on August 8, 2014, in the United States.
+A sequel, Step Up: All In, was released in August 2014 in the United States.

 Plot

-In Miami, Florida, a flash mob, later identified as "The Mob", shuts down Ocean Drive briefly by cutting off the streets with retro convertibles and dancing on cars to music blasted by DJ Penelope (Cleopatra Coleman).

-A few hours later, Sean Asa (Ryan Guzman), Eddy (Misha Gabriel), and Jason Hardlerson (Stephen "tWitch" Boss), the leaders of The Mob, watch their latest flashmob air on the television news in a restaurant kitchen of the Dimont Hotel where they work as waiters.
+In Miami, a flash mob, later identified as "The Mob", shuts down Ocean Drive briefly by cutting off the streets with retro convertibles and dancing on cars to music blasted by DJ Penelope.
+A few hours later, Sean Asa, Eddy, and Jason Hardlerson, the leaders of The Mob, watch their latest flash mob air on the television news in a restaurant kitchen of the Dimont Hotel where they work as waiters.

 A few complain about their public disturbance, while others praise it.
 After they get off work, the group sneak into the hotel's beach club, claiming to be guests, not employees.

-Meanwhile, across the club at the bar, Emily Anderson (Kathryn McCormick) tries to get a bartender's attention, but ends up preparing her own beer.
-Sean, who is immediately smitten by her, asks for a beer with Emily telling him it's on the house, then heads down to the beach to dance, resulting in a dance battle between the two, but ending with Emily suddenly running off when she sees one of her dad's business partners, Trip.
+Meanwhile, across the club at the bar, aspiring ballerina Emily Anderson tries to get a bartender's attention but ends up preparing her own beer.
+Sean, who is immediately smitten by her, asks for a beer.
+Emily heads down to the beach to dance, resulting in a dance battle between the two, but ending with Emily suddenly running off when she sees her father's business partner.

-The next day, Emily and her father William "Bill" Anderson (Peter Gallagher) argue over breakfast at the Dimont Hotel.
-Sean, their waiter, immediately recognizes her, but Emily accidentally spills orange juice.
-Sean helps clean it up then leaves to fetch her another juice.

-While he's gone, Emily continues to argue with her father before storming off.
-Sean later finds her in the hotel's ballroom, where Emily begins a fast contemporary dance, oblivious to Sean's presence.
+The next day, Emily and her father William Anderson argue over breakfast at the Dimont Hotel.
+Sean, their waiter, immediately recognizes her, but Emily spills her orange juice to distract him.
+In an angry fit, Emily storms off, and Sean follows her into the hotel's ballroom, where Emily begins a fast contemporary dance, oblivious to Sean's presence.

 After Emily notices Sean and warms up to him, she explains to him that she's trying to nail an audition for the prestigious Winwood Dance Academy Company.
 Sean advises her to incorporate faster, more interesting moves, but Emily declines, saying that there are rules.

-Sean, in turn, tells her to break the rules, giving her an address and telling her to come there.
-Emily does and finds herself at the Miami Museum of Fine Arts, where the paintings and statues come to life, which is the work of The Mob.
-By telling her to attend, Sean basically reveals to her his participation in The Mob.
+Sean, in turn, tells Emily to break the rules, giving her an address and telling her to come there that evening.
+She does and finds herself at the Miami Museum of Fine Arts, where the paintings and statues come to life, which is the work of The Mob.
+By asking her to attend, Sean reveals to her his participation in The Mob.